-Disclosure (1 January - 31 December 2019) Quantity Units No. of substantiated complaints on marketing and labelling 0 # No. of complaints addressed N/A 23 #
+Disclosure (January 1 - December 31, 2020) Quantity Units No. of substantiated complaints on marketing and labelling 0 # No. of complaints addressed N/A #

-^{}Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.
+\Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.

 Which stakeholders are affected?
-Stakeholder Issues That Influence Their Assessments and Decisions (in relation to marketing and labelling) Stockholders - Customer satisfaction and upholding the rights of customers - potential reputational impact that may lead to divestment Customers/Clients - Customer satisfaction - Upholding the rights of customers Government/Regulators - Customer satisfaction - Upholding the rights of customers Community - Customer satisfaction and upholding the rights of customers, which allow members of the community to decide whether to patronize the products and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Public, inc. media - Customer satisfaction and upholding the rights of customers - potential reputational impact
+Stakeholder Issues That Influence Their Assessments and Decisions Stakenoider (in relation to marketing and labelling) Stockholders Customer satisfaction and upholding the rights of customers - potential Stockholders reputational impact that may lead to divestment Customers/Clients - Customer satisfaction customers/ cherits - Upholding the rights of customers Government/Regulators - Customer satisfaction dovernment/Regulators - Upholding the rights of customers - Customer satisfaction and upholding the rights of customers, which allow members of the community to decide whether to patronize the products Community and services of the organization - the organization's ability to attract potential customers in the community can affect its ability to implement its strategies and achieve its objectives Public, inc. media - Customer satisfaction and upholding the rights of customers - potential Fublic, Ilic.
+Media reputational impact